 - To provide for the satisfaction, joy, and thrill of meeting challenges

-If you have any questions please contact Wendy Deibert at email@example.com
+If you have any questions please contact the front office with any questions.

-Please visit the Math Olympia Web site for additional information:
+Please visit the Math Olympiad Web site for additional information:

 Odyssey of the Mind (OM) is a program that provides creative problem-solving opportunities for students.
 Team members apply their creativity to solve problems that range from building mechanical devices to presenting their own interpretation of literary classics.
 They then bring their solutions to competition on the local, state, and World level.